chainer/chainerui/docs/source/reference/ui.rst

 .. image:: ../../images/home_project_list.png

-List of registered projects, select a project, transition to the project page.
-When register a project within running server, refresh the page and will show the project on the list.
+From the list of registered projects, select a project to transition to the project page.
+When registering a project within running server, refresh the page and it will show the project on the list.
 See :ref:`getstart_customize_training_loop`.

 * ``Edit``: edit the project name.
 * ``Delete``: delete the project from list.